Woody Paige: The Denver Post

-Around The Horn
+Around the Horn

-Paige is a panelist on Around The Horn, an ESPN talk show.
+Paige was a panelist on Around the Horn, an ESPN talk show.
 He is both the winningest and losingest panelist on the show.
-Each segment, he displays a chalkboard with a humorous quote such as "I'm chalk-bored".
+Each segment, he displayed a chalkboard with a humorous quote such as "I'm chalk-bored".
 He had a friendly rivalry with fellow panelist Jay Mariotti prior to the latter's dismissal from the show; the two currently host a sports podcast titled "Unmuted", which references the mute button employed on ATH.
+Paige won the final episode of ATH on May 23, 2025, bringing his total number of wins to 700.

 Cold Pizza

 In July 2004, Paige announced that he was taking a one-year leave from the Post to join ESPN2's then-debuting Cold Pizza (a daytime-TV "morning show"-style program that was only loosely grounded in sports, aimed also at female viewers).
-On the show, he was featured in a segment where he bantered with sports writer Skip Bayless.
+On the show, he was featured in a segment where he bantered with sportswriter Skip Bayless.
 Paige continued to contribute to Around the Horn during this time.